microsoft/Relation-Aware-Global-Attention-Networks/README.md

 ## Installation

 1. Git clone this repo.
-2. Intall dependencies by `pip install -r requirements.txt` (if you hope to use the same environment configuarations as we used for the results in our paper.)
+2. Intall dependencies by `pip install -r requirements.txt` (if you hope to use the same environment configuarations as we used for getting the reported results in our paper.)

 Sepcifically, we train the all models to get the reported results in our paper on a single NVIDIA Tesla P40 card (with 24GB GPU memory).

 ## ReID Dataset Preparation